-Images add diversity and visual information that sometimes just isn’t possible with words alone.
+Images and photographs add diversity and visual information that sometimes just isn’t possible with words alone.
 But, how do you cite a picture and add it to your MLA 8 works cited list?
-Learn the ins and outs of citing a picture in your work and a little about the legalities.
+Learn the ins and outs of citing an image in your MLA work and a little about the legalities.

 Sometimes, it makes sense to reference images visually to prove a point.
-This is especially true if you are writing a paper about art or paintings.
+This is especially true if you’re writing a paper about art or paintings.
 It can also be true of other humanities type work.
-Therefore, it is a good idea to know how to add the picture to your text and then cite it correctly in your MLA paper.
+Therefore, it’s a good idea to know how to add the picture to your text and then cite it correctly in your MLA paper.
 Adding original images is a good way to strengthen your primary sources.

-When you are including the image in the text, you will refer to the figure through the abbreviation and number: fig. #.
+When including the image in the text, refer to the figure through the abbreviation and number: fig. #.
 For example, if this is your first image, it will be fig. 1.
 Your 19th image will be fig. 19.
 This will look something like:

 Step 2: Picture Caption

-Works that are cited under the image don’t need an additional reference in the works cited page.
+Works that are cited under the image don’t need an additional reference on the works cited page.